chekz/UT99/Scripts/ChekzDamageHealShockRifle/README.md

 # Description
 The Damage Heal Shock Rifle (DHR).
 Primary Fire shoots a damage beam which damages the shooter.
 Alt Fire shoots a heal beam which heals the shooter.
-By default a players air, ground and water speed will increase when damaged and slow down when healed but can be turned off in DamageHealShockRilfeMutator -> DamageHealShockRilfeSpeedSettings.
+By default a players air, ground and water speed will increase when damaged and decrease when healed but can be turned off in DamageHealShockRilfeMutator -> DamageHealShockRilfeSpeedSettings.

 # How To Install
 A sample map has been added to show how to setup the DamageHealShockRifle.